Brighton, Hove & Portslade cemeteries

 - Sunday and public holidays: 11am to 5.30pm

 If you need to visit the council's cemeteries take a look at our cemetery location map (PDF 150KB).
 There is not an individual office at each cemetery.
-Enquiries should be directed to the Bereavement Services staff based at the Woodvale Lodge Office at Woodvale Crematorium.
+Enquiries should be directed to Bereavement Services, Woodvale Lodge, Lewes Road, Brighton, BN2 3QB.

 - Extra-Mural Cemetery (Brighton)